design-rrr/nymrank/README.md

 ## Overview

-NymRank leverages WoT reputation scores for users of a given namespace.
-Instead of relying on a single authority for name issuance, it aggregates rankings from a specific set of members to create a multi-perspective affinity.
-It also includes a search tool to check if a specific name or handle is occupied by a well-reputed user.
+NymRank leverages Web-of-Trust (WoT) reputation scores for users of a given namespace.
+Instead of relying on a single authority for name issuance, it aggregates rankings from a specific set of committee members to create a multi-perspective view of name occupancy.
+It includes a search tool to check if a specific name or handle is occupied by a well-reputed user.

 ## Committee Members